iwcs2015/iwcs2015.github.io/content/articles/07-hackathon.rst

 organising the 11th IWCS conference; this will be held in Queen Mary University of London on April 14-17th 2015.
 For more info see http://sigsem.org/iwcs2015.

-This year we would like to organize a hackathon right after the conference on April 18th-19th.
+This year we would like to organize a hackathon the weekend before the conference on April 11th-18th.
 The goal of the event is to provide an opportunity to discuss and develop tools that are used in Computational Semantics.
 Moreover, we also would like to attract anyone interested in data processing tools so they could contribute to open source projects represented at the event.
 Currently, we are looking for sponsors to support the event.
-We aim to invite core developers of relevant open source projects (e.g. `NLTK <http://www.nltk.org/>`_ and `scikit- learn <http://scikit-learn.org/>`_) and provide travel grants to everyone interested to attend the event.
+We aim to invite core developers of relevant open source projects (e.g. `NLTK
+<http://www.nltk.org/>`_ and `scikit- learn <http://scikit-learn.org/>`_) and
+provide travel grants to everyone interested to attend the event.

 We are also looking for experienced developers who can mentor participants and assist with software engineering tools (version control systems, editor,